White Proso Millet Bird Seed

 Before sticking the tape onto the feeder port I cleaned all around the area with rubbing alcohol, which kept the tape stuck flat through wind and rain.

-Matching the colour of the duct tape as close as possible to the colour of the feeder will cause the birds less angst that something is different.
+Matching the color of the duct tape as close as possible to the color of the feeder will cause the birds less angst that something is different.

 This proved to be a good fix.

 The feeder now only needs to be refilled every 3 – 4 days instead of 3 – 4 hours and there is a lot less mess on the ground.

 I like this type of fix to a bird feeding problem because I like to try many different feeders and if a bird feeder that I have purchased does not work as hoped, then I would rather modify it than discard it and then have to buy a replacement.

 What Is Suet Bird Food Learn the advantages that this fat-laden bird food provides for our feathered friends?

 How To Make Hummingbird Food The Right way using the best ingredients, keeping your feeders clean and full are the keys to successful Hummingbird feeding.